Proletarian Unity League: History

 In February 1979, the PUL was one of six U.S. Maoist organizations to send a representative in a delegation to China.
 The visit's stated purpose was to "strengthen the unity between the U.S. Marxist-Leninists and the Communist Party of China" and to "promote the prospects for unity among the U.S. Marxist-Leninists."
 The delegation held a series of meetings with Chinese Communist Party leaders, including Vice-Premier Geng Biao.

 In 1985 the PUL merged with the Revolutionary Workers Headquarters (RWH) to form the Freedom Road Socialist Organization (FRSO).
-The FRSO vowed to avoid the dogmatism that had been a defining feature of Maoism in the U.S. Over the next decade, several more groups joined the FRSO, which renamed itself Liberation Road in April 2019.
+The FRSO vowed to avoid the dogmatism that had been a defining feature of Maoism in the U.S. Over the next decade, several more groups joined the FRSO, which split in 1999.

 Publications

 In addition to its Forward Motion newsletter—started in 1982 and published 4-6 times a year—the PUL's publications included: